Ever since steam allowed to add non steam games to it that it become my gaming hub having all my games there ready to be launched.

 %localappdata%\madalien.comin start menu and open the folder, delete bnetlauncher folder to remove log and gamedb.ini files

-- Windows 7 SP1 or above (Only really tested on Windows 10)
+- Windows 7 SP1 or above (Only tested on current release of Windows 10)

 internet coder Maruf for ghost tray icon fix code github Ethan-BB for the new parameters to launch games on battle.net.